adamhlt/Process-Hollowing/README.md

 ## :rocket: Getting Started :

+> **Warning** <br>
-This is a **x64 executable**, you can't compile this project in x86, this loader is made to inject into x86 and x64 processes.
+> This is a **x64 executable**, you can't compile this project in x86, this loader is made to inject into x86 and x64 processes.
-You can easily make a x86 process hollowing program based on this repository.
+> You can easily make a x86 process hollowing program based on this repository.

 ### Visual Studio :